These players are talismanic figures for their respective sides.

 Here, we will be looking at the five most expensive British footballers right now!

-The costliest defender in history is Harry Maguire who moved to Old Trafford in the summer of 2019.
+The most expensive defender in history is Harry Maguire, who moved to Old Trafford in the summer of 2019.
 Manchester United shelled out a whopping £80 million on the former Leicester and Sheffield United centre-back to bring him to the home of the record Premier League holders.

-But Maguire put up more than creditable numbers.
+But Maguire put up more than creditable numbers in his debut season at the club.
 He played every minute of the Red Devils’ Premier League season keeping 13 clean sheets and completing 2519 passes at an accuracy of 86.66%.
-He was also made the captain of the club and led them to the Champions League last season.
+Maguire was also made the captain of the club and led them to the Europa League final last season.
 He will hope to lead them into an era of success sooner rather than later to satiate the needs of the hungry Manchester United fans.

 But things rather turned out otherwise for Bale who struggled in his time at the Bernabeu with inconsistencies, injuries and troubles with the management and fans.
 But to his credit, Bale posted really good numbers scoring 105 times in 251 games in all competitions including 80 goals in 171 La Liga games.

-For some reasons, it did not work out for Bale in the Spanish capital but he won 13 trophies including two La Liga titles, four Champions League titles, three Club World Cup and two UEFA Super Cup trophies.
-Bale is now back on loan at Tottenham Hotspur and will hope to reiterate his desire and fire to prove where he belongs to.
+For some reason, it did not work out for Bale in the Spanish capital but he won 16 trophies including two La Liga titles, four Champions League titles, three Club World Cup and two UEFA Super Cup trophies.
+Last season, he played at Tottenham on loan from Real Madrid.
+At Spurs, Bale scored 16 goals and assisted three times in 34 matches across all competition on his second return to the club.